hexa-org/policy-opa/cmd/hexaAuthZen/README.md

 * [AuthZEN Repository](https://github.com/openid/authzen)
 * [AuthZEN Interop](https://authzen-interop.net/docs/intro/)

-The HexaAuthZen server runs as a single server that combines the following components:
+In order to facilitate a simple monolithic server for interop purposes a number of components have been combined into a single server that include:
 * The AuthZen decision endpoint (`/access/v1/evaluation1`)
-* An OPA Server Bundle Endpoint (enabling policy retrievals and updates from the [Hexa CLI](https://github.com/hexa-org/policy-mapper/blob/main/docs/HexaAdmin.md))
+* An OPA Server Bundle endpoint (enabling IDQL policy retrievals and updates from the [Hexa CLI](https://github.com/hexa-org/policy-mapper/blob/main/docs/HexaAdmin.md))
 * A request mapper that converts AuthZen policy decision requests into Hexa Policy-OPA request
 * An embedded [Open Policy Agent](https://www.openpolicyagent.org) decision engine
+* Optional support for Bearer tokens to secure the bundle endpoint and optionally the AuthZen decision endpoints
 * A User Policy Information Provider that provides information about the demo app users
 * The set of IDQL policies that implements the TODO application policies.

-## TODO Application Scenario
+## The AuthZen Scenario

+### Introduction
+The AuthZen scenario implements a TODO application which then calls a backend acting as a policy enforcement point (PEP) that calls a policy decision point (PDP) that supports the Authzen evaluation endpoint.

 ### Actions